 Created by a Kenya-based production company, it chronicles the work of “Aid for Aid,” a fictitious NGO that, in the words of its creator, “does nothing.”

 You’ll recognize the stock characters.
 The new Aid for Aid country director, Scott, who lacks any experience working in Kenya, makes his debut in the pilot episode with this brilliant introduction: “Many of you will be asking who I banged to get this position … I’m not as wet behind the ears as some of you may think, I’ve worked for my mother’s NGO since I was six years old.”
 With two master’s degrees from the United States and an internship to his name, why shouldn’t he be running the organization?
 Then there is a mistreated intern, a pill-popping deputy director, and of course a male employee who calls everyone “sweetie”, etcetera.

-We interviewed The Samaritans creator Hussein Kurji of Xeinium Productions to find out his vision for the series and why rhinos play a part in the comedy.
+I interviewed the show’s creator Hussein Kurji of Xeinium Productions to find out about his vision for the series and why rhinos play a part in the comedy.

 What inspired you to create the series?

 There are over 4,000 NGOs registered in Kenya, and over the years I’ve listened to the stories of friends who’ve worked for NGOs.
 One day I was asked to pitch a comedy series, and a combination of “The Office” plus [my experience at] NGOs stuck in my head.
 Maybe these crazy stories would make good comedy?

 What’s the craziest story you’ve heard about an NGO?

 I heard from someone in the US that an organization was having a charity auction to raise money for endangered rhinos and the prize for this charity auction was to go hunt a rhino in Namibia.
 [AIAC note: Yes, this happened.
 You can even see it on the Colbert Report and CNN].